 SAV is important in maintaining the health, productivity, and maintenance of our estuaries by offering a sanctuary to various species of fish, turtles, and invertebrates.
 This programming offers students a hands-on activity that is both engaging and instructive in the understanding of the ecosystem services that SAV provides in North Carolina’s estuaries.

 Ocean scientists, like geologists and maritime archaeologists, use sound waves to detect underwater features through the use of sonar.
 This experiment demonstrates how determining the velocity of sound in certain mediums can aid us in scientific discovery.

-Stormwater Effects – Rodanthe Emergency Channel Project – Estuarine Ecology and Human Health
+Rodanthe Emergency Channel Project – Coasts and People

-Ocean Energy and Education – Renewable Ocean Energy Project – Coastal Engineering
+Renewable Ocean Energy Project – Renewable Ocean Energy

-This lesson plan encourages students to think about the energy challenges we as inhabitants of this planet face, and the role alternative energies could play in future power production.
+This lesson plan encourages students to think about the energy challenges we face and the role of alternative energy as part of our grid in the future of power production.

 CSI researchers and collaborative agencies collect scientific data on a variety of subjects that is available for public use.
 Please see links below to real-time data sources in North Carolina that can be used in the classroom.